ct-clmsn/miniaturist/README.md

 The following tools are provided:

-* vocab - a sequential program to compute the vocabulary set found in all documents
+* vocab - a sequential program to compute the vocabulary set found in all documents of a corpus
-* distvocab - a distributed memory program to compute the vocabulary set found in all documents
+* distvocab - a distributed memory program to compute the vocabulary set found in all documents of a corpus

 The implementation uses a modified version of the collapsed gibbs sampler as defined by Newman, Asuncion, Smyth, and Welling.